Corebridge Financial life insurance review: How does AIG's spinoff stack up?

 Corebridge (formerly AIG Life & Retirement) offers competitive rates for term life insurance for all ages, plus competitive underwriting for many health conditions.

 Alani AsisAlani AsisContributing WriterAlani Asis is a contributing writer at Policygenius, focusing on insurance company reviews.
-She is a former Personal Finance Reviews Fellow at Business Insider, and her work has also appeared in LendingTree and Sound Dollar.&Logan SachonLogan SachonSenior Managing Editor, Life Insurance & ResearchLogan Sachon is the senior managing editor of life insurance and research at Policygenius, where she edits life insurance content and leads life insurance surveys and data studies.
+She is a former Personal Finance Reviews Fellow at Business Insider, and her work has also appeared in LendingTree and Sound Dollar.&Logan SachonLogan SachonSenior Managing Editor, Life Insurance & ResearchLogan Sachon is a former senior managing editor of life insurance and research at Policygenius.
 As a journalist, her work has appeared in The Guardian, Business Insider, CNN Money, BuzzFeed, Money Under 30, VICE, New York Magazine, and elsewhere.

 Adam MorganAdam MorganEditorial DirectorAdam Morgan is an editorial director at Policygenius who leads the life insurance team.
 Previously, he led editorial teams matrixed across multiple financial publications at Red Ventures — including Bankrate, NextAdvisor, Million Mile Secrets, and others.
 As a journalist, his work has appeared in Esquire, Scientific American, The Guardian, Los Angeles Times, and elsewhere.